Well, following my previous post on staples, which also explains about finishes in both Stainless Steel and Galvanized.

 21 Gauge BradsNow let’s step up the ladder to the 21 Gauge Brad (0.84mm in diameter) These are sometimes referred to as Micro Brads with a very slight head and again are most suitable for beadings and mouldings.
 The slight head just gives that extra bit of holding power that the headless pin lacks.
 Sizes available from 15mm – 30mm Take a look at the following video for a visual comparison.

-18 Gauge BradsStepping another rung up the ladder, we have the very popular 18 Gauge Brad (1.25mm in diameter) finished with a head, these are found in most joinery workshops and are used in moulding, decorative trim, furniture manufacturing,window beading etc. Available on our range in 18 Gauge Galvanised Finish Nails and 18 Gauge Stainless SteelBrads.
+18 Gauge BradsStepping another rung up the ladder, we have the very popular 18 Gauge Brad (1.25mm in diameter) finished with a head, these are found in most joinery workshops and are used in moulding, decorative trim, furniture manufacturing,window beading and much more.
+Available on our range in 18 Gauge Galvanised Finish Nails and 18 Gauge Stainless SteelBrads.

 These 2nd fix nails, can be obtained from us in lengths from 10mm to 50mm and the recently added Brad selection pack containing 15mm, 25mm & 30mm makes an ideal buy for when you have a variety of jobs to tackle.